Malpas Online Logo Link

 Tarvin RDC lost large parts to Chester RDC, but also absorbed most of the disbanded Malpas Rural District.

-The following parishes which made up the Malpas Rural District were moved under the managment of Tarvin RDC.
+The following parishes which made up the Malpas Rural District were moved under the management of Tarvin RDC.

 • Agden